I woke some hours after midnight.

 Her wet clothes clung to her figure, showing her femininity, as well as indicating that she had come all the way from the staff quarters, not the kitchen.

-With no air of supplication, she strode up to me.
+This time with no air of supplication, she strode up to me.

 Looking at me directly she took the fabric on both sides of her shirt between thumb and forefinger, tugging the wet cloth from its cling on her shape, lifting it off the fulness of her panting chest, leaving less excuse to let my eyes drift.